 After all, what’s the point in scoring a 1ml vial of Eau de Skank, only to throw it away later?

 The newer the product, the greater the marketing budget, which means counters will have more beauty samples around this time.

 8. The store doesn’t have a pre-packaged sample?

-Many beauty brands, like Kiehls, Clinique and Sephora, can create one for you on the spot in a generic plastic sampling vial called a dram.
+Many beauty brands, like Kiehls and Clinique, can create one for you on the spot in a generic plastic sampling vial called a dram.
 This works well for everything from a foundation or lipstick to serums and shampoos.
 Or carry your own mini-container – then they’ll have no excuse for saying no.